Celebrity Bainisteoir season 1: Tournament

 The tournament itself involved four quarter-finals, two semi-finals and a final.

 The first episode featured the quarter-final draw and focused on the reactions of the individual teams upon discovering the identity of their bainisteoir.
 The second episode featured the first quarter-final between Mayfield, managed by Gerald Kean, and Crumlin, managed by Glenda Gilson.
 Gilson's preparations for the match include a dance class and a trip to the 2008 Meteor Awards.
 Kean's preparations include sending for a number of celebrities, including association footballers Shay Given and Gordon Strachan, to fly into the training ground via helicopter.
 The match was attended by 4,000 people.
 The third episode featured the quarter-final between Galtee Gaels, managed by Jon Kenny, and St. Mary's Faughanvale, managed by Nell McCafferty.
 Kenny prepared for the match by recording a song for his team.
 The fourth episode featured the quarter-final between Kiltimagh, managed by Aoibhinn Ní Shúilleabháin, and Taghmon-Camross, managed by Ivan Yates.
 The fifth episode featured the final quarter final between Ballymanus, managed by Bazil Ashmawy, and Maryland, due to have been managed by Mary O'Rourke.
 Ashmawy became heavily involved with his team but O'Rourke displayed less enthusiasm and eventually grew bored and left the show.
 O'Rourke was replaced by Marty Whelan who displayed a little more enthusiasm for his role as bainisteoir.

 The sixth episode featured the first semi-final, contested by Kean's Mayfield and Ní Shúilleabháin's Kiltimagh.
 Kean's preparations involve a yoga session and training with established Cork players, James Masters and Donncha O'Connor, in Páirc Uí Rinn, County Cork.
 Ní Shúilleabháin's preparations include pilates and separate training sessions with John O'Mahoney and the Mayo Ladies football team.
 The seventh episode featured the second semi-final contested between McCafferty's Faughanvale and Whelan's Maryland.
 McCafferty's preparation includes training sessions with the former Derry footballer and hurler, Tony Scullion and at the University of Ulster Sports Science clinic.
-Whelan's preparations include a session with the former Offaly manager Brendan Lowney and a t'ai chi session.
+Whelan's preparations include a session with the former Offaly manager Brendan Lowney and a tai chi session.

 The eighth episode featured the Celebrity Bainisteoir final which was contested by Whelan's Maryland and Kean's Mayfield teams.
 The match was played in front of 4,000 spectators at Parnell Park on 16 May 2008 and televised two days later at 18:30.
 Maryland were leading early on in the first half; however, Mayfield added some points to leave them only two points behind their opponents at half time.
 The match was won by Maryland in the second half with a score of 2–09 to 1–04.